devinkr/js-data-types/readme.md

 ## Linking a JavaScript file (10 minutes / 10:15)

-We'll start by creating a new directory with html and JS files.
+We'll start by creating a new directory with HTML and JS files.
 From the command line:

 ```shell
 $ cd ~/wdi/sandbox